OllieJones/index-wp-mysql-for-speed/readme.txt

 <h4>What does it do for my site?</h4>

 This plugin works to make your MySQL database work more efficiently by adding high-performance keys to its tables.
 It also monitors your site's use of your MySQL database to detect which database operations are slowest.
+It is most useful for large sites: sites with many users, posts, pages, and / or products.

 <h4>What is this all about?</h4>